Subscribe to our Gay Travel Newsletter here

 If you’re looking to avoid the usual holiday hustle, consider our Cuba New Year Fiesta.
 And to our American friends, please review the Cuba Info section of our Important Information Page to learn more about legally travelling to Cuba.

 Hola!
-Welcome to Cuba.
-Our adventure begins around 6PM with a group meeting.
-After getting familiar with your fellow travellers – and fabulous guide – we’ll venture out for an included Welcome Dinner with a few included welcome cocktails, followed by optional drinks at one of Havana’s gay bars.
+Welcome to Havana.
+The adventure begins around 6PM with a group meeting.
+After getting familiar with your fellow travellers—and fabulous guide—we’ll venture out for an included Welcome Dinner with a few included welcome cocktails, followed by optional drinks at one of Havana’s gay bars.

 After breakfast and a trip discussion, we’ll hit the road for a rambling ride (approximately 7 hours) to the Spanish Colonial settlement of Trinidad.
 En route, we’ll stop in Santa Clara and visit the Che Guevara Mausoleum & Museum for an interesting perspective on his life.
 Once in Trinidad, we’ll check in to our homestays, then grab an included dinner.

 The beautiful colonial city of Trinidad is home to numerous churches and many gorgeous colonial buildings.
 We begin with a cultural tour of Trinidad where we will visit various museums including the Afro Cuban temple to Yemaya.
 In the afternoon we’ll head to a private dance company’s very “local” headquarters to learn about the cultural and social importance that dancing has to Cuba.
 We’ll be welcomed into the venue where they train before taking on a Cuban salsa class (no experience necessary).
 Another fabulous dinner is included this evening.